dganbold/deep_reinforcement_learning/NeuralQLearning/README.md

 - [SciPy](https://www.scipy.org/)
 - [ipykernel](https://github.com/ipython/ipykernel)

-If you haven't this repository, please follow the [instructions](https://github.com/dganbold/deep_reinforcement_learning).
+If you want to run the code in this repository, check this [instructions](https://github.com/dganbold/deep_reinforcement_learning).

 ## Supported environments